pongstr/boxen/README.md

 Once your shell is ready, open a new tab/window in your Terminal and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

+Per-User Customization
+--

+You may use hiera configuration when adding specific packages or modules, but please do take not of the definitions so you can have a good understanding and utilize its purpose;

+In order to add you customization, you'll have to create a file, `hiera/users/#{github_username}`, with config entries [here](hiera/users/README.md).

 Generating SSH-Keys for Github & Bitbucket
 ---